-Stay-home SoCal moms know we wear flip flops for months on end … maybe a few chilly weeks in Uggs.
+Stay-at-home SoCal moms know we wear flip flops for months on end with maybe a few chilly weeks in Uggs.
 We don’t brush our hair unless it’s our turn to volunteer at school.
 Monday through Friday I drank coffee and ushered Junior along in the divine comfort of yoga pants and stretchy tee’s.
 I’d turn right around to do laundry, dishes and freelance graphic design work, while other cars turned onto the freeway.

-After ten years I was proud Junior could get ready without me, but one of the highlights of returning to an on-site office for the first time in her life was being side-by-side at the vanity, prepping for our days apart in the world.
+After ten years I was proud Junior could get ready without me, but one of the highlights of returning to an on-site office for the first time in her life was our being side-by-side at the vanity, prepping for our days apart in the world.

 I had worried about her being in day care for two hours after school and all day during vacations.
 Truly I missed picking her up at 3pm and hearing grade school gossip over froyo, after chatting with moms in their flip-flops waiting for the bell.